 \end{proof}

 \Cref{lem:partp_correctness} shows that the order of suffixes discovered by the leading prefix $p_1$ can be reused for other prefixes.
-Since the ranking function is commutative, it does not distinguish between prefixes and suffixes and we can also prove a dual statement: if $w(p_1 \concat \Pi_i(v) \preceq w(p_2 \concat \Pi_i(v))$ for $p_2 \neq p_1$, then $w(p_1 \concat \Pi_j) \preceq w(p_2 \concat \Pi_j)$.
+Since the ranking function is commutative, it does not distinguish between prefixes and suffixes and the dual statement also holds: if $w(p_1 \concat \Pi_i(v)) \preceq w(p_2 \concat \Pi_i(v))$ for $p_2 \neq p_1$, then $w(p_1 \concat \Pi_j) \preceq w(p_2 \concat \Pi_j)$.
 This shows that a subscriber will never be needed before the leading prefix discovers the next-best suffix, establishing the correctness of \ANYKPARTP.

 \introparagraph{Any-$k$ without an inverse} \ANYKPART and \ANYKPARTP compute the weights of $\O(\ell)$ new candidates that are deviations of the current solution in $\O(\ell)$ time in every iteration.
 A careful reader might have noticed that while this is straightforward for sum-of-weights using subtraction, other ranking functions might not have such an inverse operation.
-In more detail, recall that our analysis assumes a decomposable ranking function that allows us to aggregate partial weights $w(X)$ and $w(Y)$ into $w(X \uplus Y) = w(X) \otimes w(Y)$ with some operation $\otimes$ in $\O(1)$.
+In more detail, recall from \Cref{sec:complexity_measures} that our analysis assumes an algebraic ranking function that allows us to aggregate partial weights $w(X)$ and $w(Y)$ into $w(X \uplus Y) = w(X) \otimes w(Y)$ with some operation $\otimes$ in $\O(1)$.
 An inverse, denoted here by $\oslash$ allows us to reverse such an operation, i.e., $w(X) = w(X \uplus Y) \oslash w(Y)$.
 Commutative monoids with this property are called \emph{Abelian groups}.
-Typical examples of monoids that are not groups are logical conjunction $(\{0, 1\}, \wedge, 1)$ and minimum over reals $(\R, \min, \infty)$.
-In general, this allows us to perform otherwise impossible calculations that can speed up computation by reusing prior results.
+Typical examples of monoids that are not groups are the logical conjunction $(\{0, 1\}, \wedge, 1)$ and the minimum over reals $(\R, \min, \infty)$.
+In general, an inverse allows us to speed up the computation by reusing prior results.